 Another seriously gorgeous place that you must go and explore if you come to Vis is Fort George.

-Despite having only popped to the West side of the island for a brief dinner in Milna Town at Dupini, followed by a Mojito (Fjaka), I have to say they were both INCREDIBLE and were sourced by a local genius for us.
+On my 2015 trip I only popped to the West side of the island for a brief dinner in Milna Town at Dupini, followed by a Mojito (Fjaka).
+But, I have to say they were both INCREDIBLE and were sourced by a local genius for us.

 So I’m going to go ahead and recommend those straight away if you head over to this popular sailing spot.

-Short and sweet for Brac, but definitely one to add to the Itinerary if you fancy an island hopping adventure on the Dalmatian Coast.
+Brac is definitely one to add to the itinerary if you fancy an island hopping adventure on the Dalmatian Coast.

 Have you been to the Dalmatian Islands in Croatia?

 What were your favourite spots?
 I’d love to know!